 For this, the radicals were hounded out of the Socialist Workers Party (which today is a cheerleading squadron for the Cuban Stalinists).

 The Trotskyists embraced a wrong position on state ownership.
 There is no shame in this.
-It was a mistake that was common in the early workers' movement, even if revolutionaries like Engels or William Morris4 or Bebel5 repudiated it.
+It was a mistake that was common in the early workers' movement, even if revolutionaries like Engels or William Morris4 or Bebel5 repudiated it -- as did the Communist Left that appeared in the 1920s.
 The shame is in sticking to that position to the present day.

-I already quoted this, but read it again: "For decades after [the Russian Revolution] the radical left was divided between 'Stalinists' and 'Trotskyists.'"
+I quoted this once, but read it again: "For decades after [the Russian Revolution] the radical left was divided between 'Stalinists' and 'Trotskyists.'"

 It is telling that Trotskyists, while positioning themselves as the only legitimate opponents of Stalinism, see Trotskyism and Stalinism as existing at nearly the same place on a shared political spectrum.
 In other words, both are part of the "left."